paulgrove/rapid-mongo/README.md

 # rapid-mongo
-MongoDB for the lazy - Download and unpack run mongodb inside your project.
+MongoDB for the lazy - Download, unpack and run mongodb from your program.

 Supports most Linux, OSX and Win32.